ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_EnDat/uz_EnDat.rst

 An exemplary control word would look like this: *0xB407* for an 25-Bit EnDat22 Sensor.

 The sensor operating frequency is set by a divider variable.

+The divider enum can be set manually and then transferred by a function to the proper divider.

-.. doxygenenum:: uz_EnDat_frequency_selector
+.. doxygenfunction:: uz_EnDat_get_clk_frequency_divider_from_frequency

+bla+#,

+Test